make-github-pseudonymous-again/blog/content/post/2020-08-18-nginx-hostname-resolution-boot-crash.md

   - Use a local DNS server to resolve local hostnames.
   - Use a Zero-configuration networking service (NetBIOS or mDNS).

-This should broadcast the host name in `/etc/hostname`.
+This should broadcast the host name defined in `/etc/hostname`.
 See
 [this serverfault question](https://serverfault.com/questions/268401/configure-zeroconf-to-broadcast-multiple-names/986437)
 to assign multiple hostnames to a single machine.